danielbernalb/LibreCO2/README.md

 3. Jumper female - male.

-4. Optional: Push-button or cable.
+4. One or two Push-buttons or cables (one for calibration, one for choose the beep level).

 5. Optional: buzzer.